jsurrea/jsurrea/README.md

 Check out this cool project I'm working on!

 [Maze Online](https://github.com/jsurrea/Maze-Online) is a Web game that you can play on your computer or your phone.
-Try to reach the highest level and beat your score!
+Try it out [here](https://jsurrea.github.io/Maze-Online/)!
+Reach the highest level and beat your score

 <!---
 jsurrea/jsurrea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.